Navak94/c_cpp_template_demo/README.md

     1) clone the repo

-    2) change directory to speedtest
+    2) change directory to hello_world

-    3) in the console window run `make speedtest` in order to make the executible
+    3) in the console window run `make hello_world` in order to make the executible

-    4) from there type `./speedtest` in order to run the executable
+    4) from there type `./hello_world` in order to run the executable